-Limit the use of color in technical documents as much as possible.
-The Section 508 guidance, Subpart B, Section 1194.22(c), states that "Web pages shall be designed so that all information conveyed with color is also available without color, for example from context or markup."
-For documentation, this standard addresses the needs of colorblind and low-vision individuals.
+Limit the use of color in technical documents.
+Section 508 guidance, Subpart B, Section 1194.22(c), states that "Web pages shall be designed so that all information conveyed with color is also available without color, for example from context or markup."
+For documentation, this standard addresses the needs of persons with colorblindness and other vision impairments.

-To make documents Section 508 compliant, remove all watermarks and background elements, such as patterns.
+To make documents Section 508 compliant, remove all watermarks and background elements, including patterns.
 Choose high-contrast elements, such as dark type and graphics against a light, plain background.
 Avoid similar-color combinations in graphics (for example, a bar chart with yellow and light blue bars) and the use of contrasting red and green elements.
 Minimize the use of color and shading in table cells.
-If absolutely necessary for clarity, use only a light, neutral gray or tan to shade table heading rows.
+If necessary, for clarity, use only a light, neutral gray, blue, or tan to shade table heading rows.